TeliangY/CMPT213/README.md

 ## Description

-This is a treasure hunting game where the player controls a treasure hunter to collect relics hidden in a maze.
-Whenever the treasure hunter reaches the cell with a relic in it, the treasure hunter automatically collects that relic and another relic appears somewhere in the maze.
-Unfortunate to the treasure hunter, there are 3 guardians in the maze and kills anyone who is looking for the treasures.
-If a guardian and the treasure hunter occupy the same cell, the guardian kills the treasure hunter and the player loses the game (note: it is possible to have more than one guardian in the same cell).
-Fortunately, the guardians are not very smart, so they cannot track the treasure hunter: they move pseudo-randomly and are not affected by where the treasure hunter is.
+This is a treasure hunt game where players need to control treasure hunters to 	collect artifacts hidden in the maze.
+Whenever a treasure hunter reaches a cell 	with a relic, the treasure hunter automatically collects that relic, and another 	relic will appear somewhere in the maze.

+Unfortunately for treasure hunters, there are 3 guards in the maze and will kill 	anyone looking for treasure.
+If the guardian and treasure hunter occupy the 	same square, the guardian kills the treasure hunter and the player loses the 	game (note: there may be multiple guardians in the same square).
+Luckily the 	Guardians aren't very smart, so they can't track the treasure hunter: they move 	pseudo-randomly and are not affected by the treasure hunter's location.

 ## Getting Started